And so remember during the presidential election in 2004, well, Michael Moore was by far the biggest noise with his Fahrenheit 9-11.

 These are very fine people.

-Well, so I think I would love to see a a test case where randomly selected you took teachers of the New York public school system and match them up against randomly selected U.S. Army and Marines on an aptitude test and see who came out higher.
+Well, I would love to see a test case where randomly selected, you took teachers of the New York public school system and matched them up against randomly selected U.S. Army and Marines on an aptitude test and see who came out higher.

 Yeah.